Bayou virus

 Bayou virus (BAYV) is a species of Orthohantavirus comprising enveloped and spherical viruses.
 It was first identified in 1993 in Louisiana and later confirmed by other investigators.
 BAYV was recognized as a distinct form of hantavirus disease, now known as hantavirus pulmonary syndrome (HPS).
 It now represents the second most common hantavirus in the United States behind the Sin Nombre virus.
 In 1996, the marsh rice rat, which is seen in marshes in the southeast and mountain streams in the northeast, was identified as the natural reservoir of the virus.
-Due to the virus being first identified in Louisiana, this indicated the virus to be widespread throughout the Southeastern United States.
+Although the virus was first identified in Louisiana, it is widespread throughout the Southeastern United States.
 This hantavirus disease is known as a severe and sometimes fatal respiratory disease, and HPS has a case-rate fatality of almost 50%.

 Discovery and identification

 Early investigations

 The initial identification of BAYV arose from surveillance of unexplained cases of hantavirus pulmonary syndrome (HPS) in Louisiana.
 Initial investigations of BAYV were conducted on lung tissue samples from infected individuals, where hantavirus-specific RNA sequences and antibodies were detected through serological techniques.
 In order to detect HPS antibodies, scientists used a μ-capture enzyme-linked immunosorbent assay (ELISA) and immunoglobulin (Ig) G ELISA with a Sin Nombre virus (SN) nucleocapsid protein as the antigen target.
 Other significant assays were completed with recombinant-expressed viral N antigens, which were conducted using immunoblot and Western Blot formats and completed as confirmatory tests.
 The immunoblot assay included five membrane-bound antigens, including SN virus N and G1, recombinant-expressed Seoul virus N, and synthetic peptides of SN N and G1.